 Which of the UN’s goals do you think your agency directly influences and in what way?
 Leave a comment below.

-Jimmy O’Connor is the Director of Grants and Partnerships for NRPA.
+Jimmy O’Connor is NRPA's Director of Grants and Partnerships.